-Other than Mr. Oxley, we do not maintain employment agreements, severance or change in control agreements with any of our named executive officers.
-For Mr. Brightbill and Mr. Womack, the basic terms of their employment such as salary, bonus, incentive awards and benefits are set forth in an offer letter.
+Since the expiration of Mr. Oxley's employment agreement on July 1, 2022, we currently do not maintain employment agreements, severance or change in control agreements with any of our named executive officers.
+For Mr. Brightbill and Mr. Womack, prior to his departure, the basic terms of their employment such as salary, bonus, incentive awards and benefits are set forth in an offer letter.
 These offer letters do not provide for specific rights upon termination or change in control.
-Other than pursuant to Mr. Oxley's employment agreement, any right to accelerated vesting of equity awards upon termination or change in control are set forth in the LTIP or applicable award agreement.
-For a discussion of Mr. Brightbill's and Mr. Womack's offer letters and Mr. Oxley's employment agreement, see "Employment Agreement and Offer Letters with our Named Executive Officers."
+All rights relating to accelerated vesting of equity awards upon termination or change in control are set forth in the LTIP or applicable award agreement.
+For a discussion of the offer letters, see "Offer Letters with our Named Executive Officers."
 For a discussion regarding potential payments upon termination or change in control, see "Potential Payments upon Termination or Change in Control."